 My colleague Ryan Bonnici once told me, for example, that he loves Frank Bod's Instagram account for their captions: "Their witty captions will be your new obsession."
 On a photo of a gold necklace, @frank_bod's caption read: "I can't give you jewellery, but I can give you the smoothest décolletage to wear it on, babe. #letsbefrank."

-Not only is the voice filled with personality, note the cheeky hashtag #letsbefrank, which often follows captions like this one.
+The voice is filled with personality -- note the cheeky hashtag #letsbefrank, which often follows captions like this one.
 Fans of the Frank Bod use that hashtag to post photos of themselves covered in the product like the brand's own models, which is a great way for them to interact with and feel close to the brand.

 Another way to increase the shareability of your caption and engage your followers is to ask questions or have some sort of call-to-action in the captions of your photos.
 For example, you might say, "double-tap if you find this funny" or "share your story in the comments."
-In the example below, we posted a photo of a latte to the @HubSpot account and asked our viewers to tag their office coffee buddy.
+In the example below, we asked followers to share photos of their desk with the @HubSpot Instagram account for the chance to be featured.

 7) Use relevant hashtags.